pschafran/BPIC/README.md

 * MrBayes [https://nbisweden.github.io/MrBayes/download.html](https://nbisweden.github.io/MrBayes/download.html)
 * Galax [https://github.com/plewis/galax](https://github.com/plewis/galax)

-In my experience on macOS, using Conda to install MAFFT and Clustal Omega works, MrBayes works best when installed through Homebrew.
-Installing in a new environment is recommended to avoid conflicts if other conda packages are already installed:
+In my experience on macOS, using Conda to install MAFFT and Clustal Omega works, MrBayes works best when installed through Homebrew, but installation by any method should work.
+Linking the correct executables to the `BPIC/dependencies/` folder or on the command line may be necessary as described below.
+Installing in a new environment is recommended to avoid conflicts if other versions of these programs are already installed:

 ```
-conda create -n BPIC -c bioconda -c conda-forge -c etetoolkit mafft clustalo ete3 ete_toolchain python=3.6
+conda create -n BPIC -c bioconda -c conda-forge -c etetoolkit mafft clustalo ete3 ete_toolchain biopython mrbayes python=3.6
 conda activate BPIC
-pip install biopython
 ```

 The base `BPIC` directory contains an empty directory where you can link dependencies if they are not read directly from the `PATH` variable.
-In particular, software installed with Conda may not be autodetected by `BPIC`.
-If you are able to call the program directly in a Terminal, you can do:
+In particular, software installed with Conda may not be autodetected by `BPIC`. **Note that galax must be named galax, not galax1 which comes in some distributions.** If you are able to call the program directly in a Terminal, you can do:

 ```
 cd BPIC/dependencies